judka-uriel/uriel-book/uriel_en.md

 <!-- When the Sabbath is violated unintentionally, it is permitted
 to continue the violation until the end of the Sabbath, but only on condition that one strives not to permit such occurrences in subsequent Sabbaths.
-In Shulchan Arukh Orach Chaim [568](https://www.sefaria.org/Shulchan_Arukh,_Orach_Chayim.568.1) this is called by the word איבד — when the violated Sabbath is lost. --> This means that this incident was not a punishment, but only a warning.
+In Shulchan Arukh Orach Chayim [568](https://www.sefaria.org/Shulchan_Arukh,_Orach_Chayim.568.1) this is called by the word איבד — when the violated Sabbath is lost. --> This means that this incident was not a punishment, but only a warning.